Rudertier/medisana_blood_pressure/README.md

 Big thanks to [@bkbilly](https://github.com/bkbilly) for his great work on [medisanabp_ble](https://github.com/bkbilly/medisanabp_ble) — I heavily relied on it for this project.

 ## ⚙️ Features
-- Automatic detection of the blood pressure monitor when active
+- Automatic detection of the blood pressure monitor when it becomes active
-- Connects via BLE to retrieve data using `BleakClient`
+- Direct BLE connection using `BleakClient` to retrieve data
+- No polling required – integration listens for BLE advertisements and reacts instantly
-- Parses and exposes the following sensor data:
+- Parses and exposes the following sensor data in Home Assistant:
   - Systolic Pressure
   - Diastolic Pressure
   - Mean Arterial Pressure